DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/JobinGlassey_def/index.markdown

 small village but from a word, in order to understand how it is processed by passing through the ‘mills’ of Google.

-Why Words Matter for Google
+###Why Words Matter for Google

 Google’s search algorithms determine the relevance of websites for particular search terms.
-More specifically, they determine which search results (links, pictures, videos etc.) seem to be most relevant for particular search terms for a particular user.[^3] And while other attributes, such as technical specificities of a website or geographical location, are taken into account, Google depends heavily on words because they are the base of any query.[^4] The query terms trigger search results, which are links to webpages that have been evaluated according to keywords as well as to the words in the
+More specifically, they determine which search results (links, pictures, videos, etc.) seem to be most relevant for particular search terms for a particular user.[^3] And while other attributes such as technical specificities of a website or geographical location are taken into account, Google depends heavily on words because they are the base of any query.[^4] The query terms trigger search results, which are links to webpages that have been evaluated according to keywords as well as to the words in the